leeboardtools/mimon/UIDesignNotes.md

     - Priced Items List
-        - Listen for price, transaction changes.
+        - Listen for transaction changes.

         - Show/Hide securities with no shares
             - Potential problem here is double reload of account states since won't know if a priced item has no shares until it is loaded.

         - Option to include brokerage cash?

+        - Current Price column

     - DropdownSelector